ilya-pi/Screen6LogProcessing/README.md

 ### Prerequisites

 In order to run this script you require:

 1. `bash`
 1. `gzip`
 1. `md5`
 1. `gawk`

 While first three (`bash`, `gzip` and `md5`) are default to Mac Os, you will require to install `gawk` (GNU Awk) in order to run it.
-Sadly `awk` won't do as there is no conventional way to ignore term separators inside double quotes true `awk` (the magic `FPATH` thingy).
+Sadly `awk` won't do as there is no conventional way to ignore term separators inside double quotes in true Awk (the magic `FPATH` thingy).

 Whether you use `macports` or `brew` installing should be fairly simple.
 For Homebrew (http://mxcl.github.io/homebrew/):